 #1.
 Disable/Enable iTunes Parental Controls

 This method has worked like a charm for many iOS users.
 We were so skeptical about this solutions but it helps many readers to connect to the iTunes store.
 Here you go:

 Step #2.
-Go to Parental Control tab → Disable access to iTunes Store and allow access to iTunes U.
+Go to Parental Control tab → Disable access to the iTunes Store and allow access to iTunes U.

 Step #3.
 Now quit iTunes.
 Re-launch iTunes and if it sends you directly to iTunes U without any problem, then go back to Parental Control and enable access to iTunes Store.

 Step #4.
-Quite iTunes and open it again.
+Quit iTunes and open it again.
 You should now connect to the iTunes Store without any problem.

 #2.
 Check Your Internet Connectivity.:

-- Make sure you are in range of WI-FI router or base station.
+- Make sure you are in the range of WI-FI router or base station.

 - Must ensure that the devices such as PC are able to connect to WI-FI.
-And more importantly, they are able to access internet.
+And more importantly, they are able to access the internet.

 - Try resetting WI-FI router again—Simply turn it off and then turn it on.

 - If it is still not done, then you should try to troubleshoot WI-FI network and connections.

 #3.
 Restart Network / Switch Wifi-3G

-One of the simplest reasons why your iPhone/iPad/iPod Touch cannot connect to App Store is because of a network issue.
+One of the simplest reasons why your iPhone/iPad/iPod Touch cannot connect to the App Store is because of a network issue.
 If the Wi-fi signal is weak, there’s a strong chance iTunes store won’t open.

 One way of finding out is to turn off your network and restart it.